 If your combined federal and state income tax rates — as well as the 10% penalty — total 30%, then you will have to pay a $6,000 total tax on an unpaid loan balance of $20,000.
 And most likely, you won’t have the proceeds from the loan available since they will have been used for other purposes.
 Worst of all, there are no exceptions to this rule.

 4. A 401(k) Loan May Have Loan Fees

-If your plan trustee charges an application fee of $50, and a $25 annual maintenance fee, you will have paid a total of $175 in fees over the five year term of the loan.
-If the loan amount was $5,000, the total of those fees will be equal to 3.5% of the loan amount.
+If your plan trustee charges an application fee of $50, and a $25 annual maintenance fee, you will have paid a total of $175 in fees over the five-year term of the loan.
+If the loan amount was $5,000, the total of those fees would be equal to 3.5% of the loan amount.
 That will also work to reduce the overall return on investment in your 401(k).

 5. Using a 401(k) Plan As an ATM

 One of the biggest advantages of 401(k) loans is that they are easy to get.
 But it can also be one of the biggest disadvantages.
 Generally speaking, any type of cash that is easy to access will be used.
 That is, if you take one loan, you’ll take another.
 And then another.

 All of the hidden dangers associated with 401(k) loans will be magnified if you become a serial borrower.
 That will mean that you will always have a loan outstanding against your plan, and it will be compromising the plan in all of the ways that we’re describing here.